LukZawadzki/respiratory_anomalies/README.md

 ## Models
 ### VGG16

-The VGG-16 neural network is a convolutional neural network (CNN) known for its simplicity and effectiveness in image recognition.
-It achieves this through a stacked architecture of convolutional and pooling layers that extract increasingly complex features from images.
+The VGG-16 neural network is a convolutional neural network (CNN) known for its simplicity and effectiveness achieved through a stacked architecture of convolutional and pooling layers that extract increasingly complex features from images.
 Here's the breakdown:

 - Convolutional Layers: These layers apply filters to the image, identifying patterns and edges.
 VGG-16 uses small filters (3x3) stacked together, increasing in number as the network progresses (64, 128, 256, 512).
 - Pooling Layers: These layers reduce the image size while preserving important features.
 VGG-16 uses max pooling, which takes the maximum value from a small grid of pixels.